dblock/kahneraja.github.io/_posts/2016-05-02-my-heart-break-around-music-friendship-work-and-love-can-be-dissecting-through-the-endless-act-of-drawing-composing-and-writing-code.md

 This past month whilst working on a new collection of 7 primary minor piano preludes I realise a few things.

-1. In a very real sense my heart break around music, friendship, work and love is dissected through the endless act of drawing, composing and writing code.
+1. In a very real sense my heart break around music, friendship, work and love is dissecting through the endless act of drawing, composing and writing code.
-2. Writing classical music is structure, scientific and in many ways all about innovation and problem solving.
+2. Writing classical music is structured, scientific and in many ways all about innovation and problem solving.
 3. I love meeting artists, musicians and software developers.
 They are progressive, shit smart and full of love.

 ## Drawing

-I draw and paint on a daily basis.
+I draw and paint on a weekly basis.
 It's intense, relaxing and progressive.

-One thing that strikes me about drawing is that it is structure.
+One thing that strikes me about drawing is that it is structured.
 I tend to enjoy life drawing sessions in which I spend a significant amount of my time analysing anatomy and perspective.
 It's a form of science.

 In every step of this work there is something new I must learn.
 Things need to be tested.
 Feedback is enlightening.
 It's a process.